The quarter isn't over, but progress reports are in. Looks like another smiley face for Jeff Tedford.

 And Joe Montana heard boos during a home game against Cincinnati in 1984 — the year the 49ers won 18 of 19 games, including the Super Bowl.
 Clearly over-reaction is part of the sports fan's bill of rights.

-But it's not the best way to pass judgment on a
+But it's not the best way to pass judgment on a body of work.
+We can think of three criteria that work much better in Tedford's case:

 One, is he competitive within the conference?